AlejandroOregel/configure-ad/README.md

 <img src="https://i.imgur.com/jB9a4wW.png" height="200%" width="200%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 This window should open up.
-Your going to want to go through each of the following tabs Domain Profile, Private Profile, and Public Profile.
-Make sure the firewall state is set to off for each tab and apply.
+You're going to want to go through each of the following tabs: Domain Profile, Private Profile, and Public Profile.
+Make sure the firewall state is set to Off, then click Apply.
 </p>
 <br />